 FAQ

-- Should I tailor the resume for every application?: Yes for roles you actually care about.
-The 3 strongest edits per JD (template 15) take 10 minutes and roughly double callback rates.
+- Should I tailor the resume for every application?
+Yes for roles you actually want.
+The 3 strongest edits per JD (template 15) take about 10 minutes and meaningfully lift callback rates.

-- How quantified is “quantified enough”?: Every bullet should have at least one number — users, $, %, time, headcount, or rank.
-If you genuinely don’t have one, replace with a specific name (a system, a customer, a launch).
+- How quantified is “quantified enough”?
+Every bullet should carry at least one number — users, $, %, time, headcount, or rank.
+If you genuinely don’t have one, replace it with a specific name (a system, a customer, a launch).

-- Are AI-rewritten bullets detectable?: Bullets aren’t the problem.
-Resumes only get flagged when language reads generic.
-Always keep one specific company-internal detail (project codename, tool, scale) per bullet.
+- Are AI-rewritten bullets detectable?
+Bullets aren’t the problem.
+Resumes get flagged when the language reads generic.
+Keep one specific, company-internal detail per bullet (project codename, internal tool, real scale).

-- What if AI keeps inventing metrics I never had?: Add: “Do not invent specific numbers.
+- What if the model keeps inventing metrics I never had?
+Add: “Do not invent specific numbers.
 If a metric is uncertain, leave a

 [CONFIRM: ...]placeholder I can verify with my manager.”